iPhone Overheating/Hot? Get Useful Solutions Here!

 2. Check Battery Usage

-Comparing the CPU of your iPhone to the engine, then the battery will be the gasoline.
+Just like the CPU of your iPhone to the engine, the battery will be the gasoline.
 If an app loaded on your device uses too much battery life, it will put a burden on your iPhone's CPU.
 If the application you are not using often occupies a disproportionate number of batteries, it may crash in the iPhone background.
-To avoid this consequence, you can check battery usage by taking the following steps.
+To avoid this situation, you can check battery usage by taking the following steps.

 3. Close Background Apps